zack-bitcoin/chorded_gamepad/erlang_version2/README.md

 page 2: 8.

-From any page, you can get back to page 0 by making a chord of all 6 buttons together.
+From any page, you can get back to page 0 by making a chord that has more than 3 buttons.

 Encoding letters
 ============